rafaelcaricio/resume/resume.md

 * **[Faculdade Integrada do Recife](http://portal.estacio.br/unidades/faculdade-estacio-do-recife.aspx)** (2005 - 2008)
   *BSc Information Systems for Software Engineering*

   I was a very disciplined student with good grades and always focused on my studies.
-All teaches used to like me because of my dedication and discipline.
-I was invited by the teachers to become mentor of few disciplines during my graduation and I have helped many students with their difficulties during the studies.
+All teachers liked me because of my dedication and discipline.
+I was invited by the teachers to become mentor of a few disciplines during my graduation and I have helped many students with their difficulties during the studies.

-  - I worked as teacher assistant of Discrete Mathematics during the period of September/2005 until November/2005.
+  - I worked as a teacher assistant of Discrete Mathematics between September/2005 and November/2005.

 Languages